EnterpriseDB/tpa/docs/INSTALL.md

 versions of the modules.
 (For the same reason, we also do not recommend using OS packages to install these modules.)

-First, create the virtualenv and install the packages.
+First, create the virtualenv, activate and install the packages using the install script.

-    # Create a virtualenv
-    [root]# virtualenv /opt/2ndQuadrant/TPA/tpa-virtualenv

-    # Activate it so that we can install pip modules
+    # Create a virtualenv and install the pip modules (including ansible).
-    [root]# source /opt/2ndQuadrant/TPA/tpa-virtualenv/bin/activate

-    # Install the python dependencies into the virtualenv (including ansible)
-    [root]# /opt/2ndQuadrant/TPA/misc/tpa-pip-install.sh
+    [root]# /opt/2ndQuadrant/TPA/misc/tpa-virtualenv-install.sh

-Now, as a non-root user, you can add the following to your .bashrc or .profile (or equivalent shell startup configuration):
+Now, as a non-root user, add the following to your .bashrc or .profile (or equivalent shell startup configuration):

-    export PATH=$PATH:/opt/2ndQuadrant/TPA/bin
+    [tpa]$ export PATH=$PATH:/opt/2ndQuadrant/TPA/bin

 To use TPAexec, you must also activate the virtualenv you created above.
 You may run this command either by hand (when you need to use TPAexec),